 use them.
 It also means your baby saves the energy that would be needed to get rid

-of any nutrients he or she had a hard time digesting or using.
+of any nutrients they had a hard time digesting or using.

 Your milk is just right for your baby's body systems.
-This suitability lets your baby to
+This suitability lets your baby digest

 is also thought to be a reason that babies getting breastmilk are less likely to develop

 All of these benefits of breastmilk mean your baby's body is able to work less yet

 get more nourishment.
 This means less stress for the baby's heart, lungs, bowels,

 and kidneys.
 It also lets your high-risk baby use more energy to grow and get better.
 By